JoshOrndorff/RustCourseNotes/2-TypesMutabilityShadowing.md

 println!("{}", x);
 ```

 When writing your own programs, you should only make variables mutable when you specifically expect them to change value.
-This way the Rust compiler can help you detect potential errors in your program if you try to change a variable that was never expected to hang.
+This way the Rust compiler can help you detect potential errors in your program if you try to change a variable that was never expected to change.

 # Shadowing and Scope